divijsatija/money-zap/README.md

 Be prepared to get addicted with this new arcade game: Money Zap!
 Tap on the dollar bills before they get away and vanish!

 Can you Zap the most?
 #MoneyZap

--Interactive App UI
+*Interactive App UI
--Game Center Leaderboards
+*Game Center Leaderboards
--Compete with friends
+*Compete with friends
--Retro Arcade sounds
+*Retro Arcade sounds